The virus is spread through sexual contact, use of illegal injected drugs, exposure to blood, or breastfeeding.

 The virus resides in white blood cells.
 Because the cerebrospinal fluid contains white blood cells, the spinal cord can be damaged.
 Inflammation develops in the spinal cord and damages the pathways that carry signals about pain, temperature, and position up the spinal cord to the brain and those that carry signals from the brain down the spinal cord to muscles.
 Damage to the spinal cord results more from the body’s reaction to the virus than from the virus itself.

 The muscles in both legs gradually become weak.
 People may not be able to feel vibrations in their feet and may lose the sense of where their feet and toes are (position sense).
 Their limbs feel stiff, movements become clumsy, and walking may become difficult.
-Muscle spasms in the legs are common, as is loss of bladder control (urinary incontinence).
+Muscle spasms in the legs are common, as is loss of bladder control (urinary incontinence) and urinary urgency (an urgent need to urinate).

 Tropical spastic paraparesis/HTLV-1–associated myelopathy usually progresses over several years.